Thesis

 Machine-learning tools like Abridge streamline this process, reducing administrative work by two to three hours per day.
 By automating documentation, Abridge allows physicians to focus more on diagnoses and patient care.
 As hospitals seek to improve efficiency and reduce physician burnout, AI-powered scribe tools like Abridge present a scalable solution to improve the provider experience and patient outcomes.

 As of October 2024, Abridge’s technology was reported to automate 91% of medical note creation.
-In a hospital with 1K physicians, this could save 424K hours annually and result in $8.6 million in savings from reduced physician turnover and shorter working hours.
+One hypothetical analysis showed that in a hospital with 1K physicians, this could save 424K hours annually and result in $8.6 million in savings from reduced physician turnover and shorter working hours.
 Abridge is built to function across multiple appointment contexts, including in-person visits, phone calls, and chat transcripts.
-As of July 2024, it also supported over 50 medical specialties and was available in more than 14 languages, including Haitian Creole, Brazilian Portuguese, and Punjabi.
-As of 2024, the platform served tens of thousands of physicians across the US.
+As of July 2025, usage reached over 150 enterprise health systems, supporting 50 million medical conversations per year.

 Providers